 For years Sunrise Medical customers have been able to utilize various switches to drive and/or operate specific functions on our wheelchairs.
 In April 2015 Switch-It, Inc. officially became a member of the Sunrise Medical family.
 To help explain the differences in mechanical and electronic switches, I reached out to Robert Norton, Director of Sales for Specialty Controls.

 When it comes to a power wheelchair switches are commonly used for driving the chair, turning the wheelchair on and/or off, and controlling powered seating functions (i.e. tilt, recline, elevate, and leg rests).
 Switches have opened up the door to driving power wheelchairs for many clients who have, for whatever reason, not been able to utilize a standard joystick or alternative joystick.

 Determining if switches are the appropriate option for a client is a multi-step process which includes identifying the most reliable switch site or sites (body parts and movements).
 The options for switch sites is practically limitless in terms of body parts and the amount of movement required.
 Once it has been established that a switch is going to be used, the type of switch then needs to be determined.
 There are several different switch options available on the market today that fall into the two primary categories, mechanical and electronic.

 A mechanical switch can be described as any switch in which the client must depress a button or other surface to cause a movement in the device thus activating the switch.
-Examples of mechanical switches appropriate to utilized for power mobility include:
+Examples of mechanical switches appropriate to utilize for power mobility include:

 (Available from Switch-It)